PseudoDevs/IamGhost/bmd4.md

-Last updated: 2024-04-13 17:18:06
+Last updated: 2024-04-13 17:18:39
-Random Quote: Jesus!
-Just grow some fucking balls! - Walter White
+Random Quote: When life gives you lemonade, make lemons.
+Life will be all like, "What?!" - Phil Dunphy